nicholashanson/performance_profiler/README.md

   [ variables ]
 }
 ```
-(2) Define a fixture
+Define a fixutre to use in the profile.

 The fixture inherits from the base fixture profiler::fixture.

-<100, 10> indicates that the profile should be run for a total 10 runs of 100 iterations each.
+The template arguments <100, 10> indicates that the profile should be run for a total 10 runs of 100 iterations each.

 The constructor of the fixture will be called before each run, so any set-up should be included here.

 [ varaibles ] are any variables that need to be accessed by profiled code.
 They persist for the duration of a run.
-They can be accessed inside the profiled code with fx.<variable>.
+They can be accessed inside the profiled code with fx.variable_name.

 (3) Define a profile
 The basic syntax for a profile:
 ```cpp